JobJPJoseph/Todo-List-app/README.md

 ### Purges Linked List
     Originally this is a property of the List class.
 This property will represents a linked list of items that were removed from the array.

+    Constructor
+        This will have 3 properties: head, tail, length

+    enqueue
+        This will accept an argument that represent an node.
+If the linked List is empty, we will assign it as the head and tail.
+If it is not empty, attach the node to the tail. dequeue
+        This method will remove the current tail and return the node.

     The list properties we must have is: head, tail, length

 ### Purges Linked List Node